Texas Education Agency - Learn More

 Transportation is a related service that should also be discussed in the ARD meeting.
 The district is obligated to provide transportation if the child’s parents cannot.
 This also applies to 3-5 year olds who may not be attending the school’s preschool program, but who need special transportation in order to get to speech or other therapies they receive through the school district.

-TEA Special Education Services for Students with Disabilities – Ages 3-5
+TEA Services for Texas Students with Disabilities – Ages 3-5

 Legal Framework for Children with Disabilities – Ages 0-5